amaura/SQLTools/README.md

 SQLTools
 ========

-Some quite useful SQL for an Oracle DBA
+Some quite useful SQL for an Oracle DBA.